officelearn/azure-docs.sv-se/articles/active-directory/develop/msal-net-adfs-support.md

 ms.reviewer: saeeda
 ms.custom: aaddev
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: d947645b45641b2604e20f18765fd0428a1336ec
+ms.openlocfilehash: 374171cf04b1e6c953bcaa55af91f7d14905c2b3
-ms.sourcegitcommit: bc7725874a1502aa4c069fc1804f1f249f4fa5f7
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 11/07/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73721061"
+ms.locfileid: "74208219"
 ---
-# <a name="active-directory-federation-services-support-in-msalnet"></a>Active Directory Federation Services (AD FS) stöd i MSAL.NET
+# <a name="active-directory-federation-services-support-in-msalnet"></a>Active Directory Federation Services support in MSAL.NET
-Med Active Directory Federation Services (AD FS) (AD FS) i Windows Server kan du lägga till OpenID Connect och OAuth 2,0-baserad autentisering och auktorisering för program som du utvecklar.
-Dessa program kan sedan autentisera användare direkt mot AD FS.
-Mer information finns [i AD FS scenarier för utvecklare](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/overview/ad-fs-openid-connect-oauth-flows-scenarios).
+Active Directory Federation Services (AD FS) in Windows Server enables you to add OpenID Connect and OAuth 2.0 based authentication and authorization to applications you are developing.
+Those applications can, then, authenticate users directly against AD FS.
+For more information, read [AD FS Scenarios for Developers](/windows-server/identity/ad-fs/overview/ad-fs-openid-connect-oauth-flows-scenarios).

-Microsoft Authentication Library för .NET (MSAL.NET) stöder två scenarier för autentisering mot AD FS:
+Microsoft Authentication Library for .NET (MSAL.NET) supports two scenarios for authenticating against AD FS:

-- MSAL.NET pratar med Azure Active Directory, som i sin tur är *federerad* med AD FS.
+- MSAL.NET talks to Azure Active Directory, which itself is *federated* with AD FS.
-- MSAL.NET pratar **direkt** med en ADFS-auktoritet.
-Detta stöds endast från AD FS 2019 och senare.
-Ett av scenarierna som beskrivs är [Azure Stack](https://azure.microsoft.com/overview/azure-stack/) support
+- MSAL.NET talks **directly** to an ADFS authority.
+This is only supported from AD FS 2019 and above.
+One of the scenarios this highlights is [Azure Stack](https://azure.microsoft.com/overview/azure-stack/) support

-## <a name="msal-connects-to-azure-ad-which-is-federated-with-ad-fs"></a>MSAL ansluter till Azure AD, som är federerad med AD FS
+## <a name="msal-connects-to-azure-ad-which-is-federated-with-ad-fs"></a>MSAL connects to Azure AD, which is federated with AD FS
-MSAL.NET stöder anslutning till Azure AD, som loggar in i hanterade användare (användare som hanteras i Azure AD) eller federerade användare (användare som hanteras av en annan identitetsprovider, till exempel AD FS).
-MSAL.NET vet inte om det faktum att användare är federerade.
-Så långt det är fråga pratar det med Azure AD.
+MSAL.NET supports connecting to Azure AD, which signs in managed-users (users managed in Azure AD) or federated users (users managed by another identity provider such as AD FS).
+MSAL.NET does not know about the fact that users are federated.
+As far as it’s concerned, it talks to Azure AD.

-Den [myndighet](msal-client-application-configuration.md#authority) som du använder i det här fallet är den vanliga utfärdaren (utfärdarens värdnamn + innehavare, vanliga eller organisationer).
+The [authority](msal-client-application-configuration.md#authority) you use in this case is the usual authority (authority host name + tenant, common, or organizations).

-### <a name="acquiring-a-token-interactively"></a>Att förvärva en token interaktivt
+### <a name="acquiring-a-token-interactively"></a>Acquiring a token interactively
-När du anropar metoden `AcquireTokenInteractive` är användar upplevelsen normalt:
+When you call the `AcquireTokenInteractive` method, the user experience is typically:

-1. Användaren anger sitt konto-ID.
+1. The user enters their account ID.
-2. Azure AD visar ett kort meddelande "som tar dig till din organisations sida".
+2. Azure AD displays briefly the message "Taking you to your organization's page".
-3. Användaren omdirigeras till inloggnings sidan för identitets leverantören.
-Inloggnings sidan är vanligt vis anpassad med organisationens logo typ.
+3. The user is redirected to the sign-in page of the identity provider.
+The sign-in page is usually customized with the logo of the organization.

-AD FS versioner som stöds i det här federerade scenariot är AD FS v2, AD FS v3 (Windows Server 2012 R2) och AD FS v4 (AD FS 2016).
+Supported AD FS versions in this federated scenario are AD FS v2, AD FS v3 (Windows Server 2012 R2), and AD FS v4 (AD FS 2016).

-### <a name="acquiring-a-token-using-acquiretokenbyintegratedauthentication-or-acquiretokenbyusernamepassword"></a>Hämta en token med AcquireTokenByIntegratedAuthentication eller AcquireTokenByUsernamePassword
+### <a name="acquiring-a-token-using-acquiretokenbyintegratedauthentication-or-acquiretokenbyusernamepassword"></a>Acquiring a token using AcquireTokenByIntegratedAuthentication or AcquireTokenByUsernamePassword
-När du hämtar en token med hjälp av `AcquireTokenByIntegratedAuthentication`-eller `AcquireTokenByUsernamePassword`-metoderna får MSAL.NET identitets leverantören att kontakta utifrån användar namnet.
-MSAL.NET tar emot en [SAML 1,1-token](reference-saml-tokens.md) efter att ha kontaktat identitets leverantören.
-MSAL.NET tillhandahåller sedan SAML-token till Azure AD som en användar kontroll (liknar [flödet på uppdrags](msal-authentication-flows.md#on-behalf-of)sidan) för att få tillbaka en JWT.
+When acquiring a token using the `AcquireTokenByIntegratedAuthentication` or `AcquireTokenByUsernamePassword` methods, MSAL.NET gets the identity provider to contact based on the username.
+MSAL.NET receives a [SAML 1.1 token](reference-saml-tokens.md) after contacting the identity provider.
+MSAL.NET then provides the SAML token to Azure AD as a user assertion (similar to the [on-behalf-of flow](msal-authentication-flows.md#on-behalf-of)) to get back a JWT.

-## <a name="msal-connects-directly-to-ad-fs"></a>MSAL ansluter direkt till AD FS
+## <a name="msal-connects-directly-to-ad-fs"></a>MSAL connects directly to AD FS
-MSAL.NET stöder anslutning till AD FS 2019, som är öppen ID Connect-kompatibel och förstår PKCE och omfång.
-Detta stöd kräver att en service pack [KB 4490481](https://support.microsoft.com/en-us/help/4490481/windows-10-update-kb4490481) tillämpas på Windows Server.
-När du ansluter direkt till AD FS, liknar den myndighet som du vill använda för att bygga ditt program på samma sätt som `https://mysite.contoso.com/adfs/`.
+MSAL.NET supports connecting to AD FS 2019, which is Open ID Connect compliant and understands PKCE and scopes.
+This support requires that a service pack [KB 4490481](https://support.microsoft.com/en-us/help/4490481/windows-10-update-kb4490481) is applied to Windows Server.
+When connecting directly to AD FS, the authority you'll want to use to build your application is similar to `https://mysite.contoso.com/adfs/`.

-För närvarande finns det inga planer på att stödja en direkt anslutning till:
+Currently, there are no plans to support a direct connection to:

-- AD FS 16, eftersom den inte har stöd för PKCE och fortfarande använder resurser, inte omfång
+- AD FS 16, as it doesn't support PKCE and still uses resources, not scope
-- AD FS v2, som inte är OIDC-kompatibelt.
+- AD FS v2, which is not OIDC-compliant.

- Om du behöver stöd för scenarier som kräver en direkt anslutning till AD FS 2016 använder du den senaste versionen av [Azure Active Directory autentiseringspaket](active-directory-authentication-libraries.md#microsoft-supported-client-libraries).
-När du har uppgraderat ditt lokala system till AD FS 2019 kan du använda MSAL.NET.
+ If you need to support scenarios requiring a direct connection to AD FS 2016, use the latest version of [Azure Active Directory Authentication Library](active-directory-authentication-libraries.md#microsoft-supported-client-libraries).
+When you have upgraded your on-premises system to AD FS 2019, you'll be able to use MSAL.NET.

-## <a name="see-also"></a>Se även
+## <a name="see-also"></a>Se också

-För det federerade fallet, se [konfigurera Azure Active Directory inloggnings beteende för ett program med hjälp av en princip för identifiering av start sfär](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal)
+For the federated case, see [Configure Azure Active Directory sign in behavior for an application by using a Home Realm Discovery policy](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal)